manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 ## Table of
 - Question 1: Use yfinance to Extract Stock Data (Te
 - Question 2: Use Webscraping to Extract Tesla Revenue D
-- Question 3: Use yfinance to
+- Question 3: Use yfinance